Rescued from the tide, a former general store in coastal Maine is reborn as a modern summer cottage.

 Above: A farmhouse sink sits atop a rustic wood countertop.

-Above: Narusawa gutted and reconfigured the upstairs, creating a master suite from three small bedrooms, with space for laundry and storage.
-In the master suite, she anchored the bed to an island in the center of the room, allowing the area behind to serve as a dressing area/office.
+Above: Narusawa created the lofty master suite out of three small bedrooms.
+She anchored the bed to an island in the center of the room, allowing the area behind to serve as a dressing area/office.

 Above: The view from the bed creates the illusion that one is floating on the sea.